How to integrate AI with HubSpot: A complete 2026 guide

 Understanding HubSpot's native AI, Breeze

 Breeze is HubSpot's homegrown suite of AI tools.
-It’s not one single product but a collection of features designed to work with the data you already have sitting in your CRM.
+It’s not one single product but a collection of features designed to work seamlessly with the data you already have sitting in your CRM.

 It's split into a few key components: